Wednesday, August 31, 2005

 There's nothing like the first time...

+...Especially when lots of patience, hard work, and sacrifice are involved.
 Our church held its first service in the new worship center yesterday...
 It was amazing!
 We were especially shocked when we arrived early, and the parking lot was already full... unheard of for Rolling Hills!
 The facility itself is beautiful, but it's what went on inside that was the real treat.
 It was like getting a taste of what God can do when the church body unites for a common purpose.
 Many years of giving and hard work came together on Sunday; we're all praying that there will be benefits for years to come.

 Duck Football Update